Volunteer of the Month

 At Attention Homes, we have some amazing volunteers that make our work possible!
 Here are some of our featured Volunteers of the Month:

 Rebecca Lorenz-Humphries is the Regional Business Development Director for Cornerstone Home Lending.
-She and her husband Jason are proud parents of 3 awesome kids!.
-Joining the Attention Home Board was a right fit for Rebecca.
+She and her husband Jason are proud parents of 3 awesome kids!
+Joining the Attention Homes Board was a great fit for Rebecca.
 As she says, “Helping children in need is very close to my heart.”
 Rebecca strives daily to raise awareness of Attention Homes and of youth in crisis in Boulder County.
 Asked what her experience has been like serving on the board Rebecca responded, “It has allowed me to see what an impact Attention Homes has on the lives of these youth.
 Whether we help them with clean clothes, a place to sleep or getting in contact with family… every dollar we raise is helping.”
-We are grateful to Rebecca, for being a leader in our community by serving on the Attention Homes Board.
+We are grateful to Rebecca for being a leader in our community by serving on the Attention Homes Board.

 Terri Rasmussen Doyle